 - (1) According to South Carolina law, the Commission employs a chief executive officer to serve as the chief administrative officer of the Commission as an agency and is charged with the affirmative duty to carry out the mission, policies and direction of the Commission as established by the Commission. (§9-16-315(G)) - (2) The CEO has explicit statutory authority to employ a Chief Investment Officer and other professional, administrative, and clerical personnel it determines necessary. (§9-16-315(H)) - (3) CEO.
-In the event of a sudden loss of services of the CEO, his or her senior deputy will serve as the Acting Chief Executive Officer, responsible for carrying out the CEO's duties until such time as the Commission selects an acting or new CEO and that person assumes the position on a full time basis. - (4) CIO.
+In the event that the CEO is unable to fulfill his or her duty, the Chair may declare an incapacity and designate a senior officer of the RSIC to serve as Acting Chief Executive Officer, responsible for carrying out the CEO's duties until such time as the Commission selects another acting or new CEO and that person assumes the position on a full time basis. - (4) CIO.
 In the event of a sudden loss of services of the CIO, the CEO will designate a senior member of the investment team to serve as the Acting CIO, responsible for carrying out the CIO's duties until such time as the CEO selects a new CIO and that person assumes the position on a full-time basis.
+The CEO will promptly notify the Commission of any action under this section.